How to ship a car

 How much does it cost to ship a car?

 The cost to ship a car may be anywhere from $500 for a short move to more than $1,000 for longer distances.
-Your costs depend on several factors.
+Your costs depend on several factors, including the distance and the type of shipping.
 The cheapest way to ship a car is by open carrier, and, in general, the shorter the distance, the cheaper your rate.

 Shipping a car may cost as little as around $500 to more than $1,000, depending on the transport distance, the method and the season.

-You also want to look into how much insurance coverage the company includes and whether your existing policy will cover damage during transit.
-If you find you need additional insurance, factor this into your overall cost.
+You also want to look into how much insurance coverage the company includes.
+If you’ll need additional coverage, factor this into your overall cost.

 Your total costs also depend on the size and weight of your vehicle.
 Larger cars take up more room in the carrier, and heavier cars increase the overall cargo weight of the truck.
 This means added fuel costs for the transport company.